colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 User: "Show me patients who need diabetes follow-up this quarter"

-**Without Layer 2:** Agent fails—doesn't know what "diabetes follow-up" means, which tables have patient data, how to calculate "this quarter," or what qualifies as "needing follow-up."
+**Without Layer 2:** Agent fails, doesn't know what "diabetes follow-up" means, which tables have patient data, how to calculate "this quarter," or what qualifies as "needing follow-up."

 **With Layer 2:**
 - "diabetes follow-up" → metric definition: "Patients with diagnosis E11.* AND HbA1c > 7.0 AND last_visit > 90 days"